 Cut the plates to length and mark the stud, door and window locations on the top and bottom plates at the same time.
 Be sure to add 3 in. to rough openings to allow for trimmers beneath the headers.

 To avoid a wavy wall, sight down each stud to determine which way it’s “crowned” (bowed) and then position them all with the crown facing up so they don’t act like a rocking chair.
 Have one crew member haul the studs, one line them up and one nail them.

 The type of foundation or footings and slab you build your garage on will depend on your budget, the size of the garage, the grade and the soil conditions.
 Pouring just a slab with a thickened perimeter is the least expensive and a perfectly acceptable option if you have good soil conditions (not spongy).
-Adding one course of block to a slab keeps the framing farther up from the ground, which may be necessary depending on the grade.
+Adding one course of block to a slab keeps the garage door framing farther up from the ground, which may be necessary depending on the grade.
 The most expensive option is laying several courses of blocks on top of frost footings, and then resting the edges of the slab on the blocks.
 But this is also the most durable and long-lasting option.
 Large garages and sites with deep organic topsoil conditions may require either this method or lots of digging and lots of fill.